Download the application form here

 The Episcopal Colleges Scholarship recognizes students who have been active Episcopalians in their school and/or home parish.
 Applicants must be able to demonstrate a strong record of Service Learning and community service, along with academic achievement in their junior and senior years, outstanding leadership, and a commitment to worship and community life in their school and/or parish.

-Applications are to be submitted the CUAC office and must include:
+Applications are to be submitted to the CUAC office and must include:

 The completed applications should be sent to: